AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 \verbinclude "DOX_ASTRING_APPEND.txt"

-The following macros are provided to simplify the specialization of \b T_Append and make the code more readable:
+The following macros are provided to simplify the specialization of \b AppendableTraits and make the code more readable:
 - \ref ALIB_STRINGS_APPENDABLE_TYPE
 - \ref ALIB_STRINGS_APPENDABLE_TYPE_N